 You must accept that failure is a real possibility in all parts of your life.
 But learning not to allow your failure to debilitate you is the key for continued growth.

-For example, I now own an Asian-inspired restaurant in Taman Tun Dr Ismail, Kuala Lumpur, called The Fire Grill.
+For example, I now own a restaurant in Kuala Lumpur.